-'''

-class mogp_emulator.ExperimentalDesign.LatinHypercubeDesign(args)
+class mogp\emulator.ExperimentalDesign.LatinHypercubeDesign(\args)

-'''

-Class representing a one-shot design of experiments with uncorrelated parameters using Latin Hypercube Sampling ways, but essentially the user must provide a Probability Point Function (PPF, or inverse of the Cumulative Distribution Function) for each input parameter.
-Each PPF function takes a single numeric input and maps from the interval [0,1] to the desired parameter distribution value for a given parameter, and each parameter has a separate function describing its distribution.
+Class representing a one-shot design of experiments with uncorrelated parameters using Latin Hypercube Sampling

+This class provides an implementation for a class for designing experiments to sample the parameter space of a complex model using Latin Hypercube sampling.
+The parameter space can be specified in a variety of ways, but essentially the user must provide a Probability Point Function (PPF, or inverse of the Cumulative Distribution Function) for each input parameter.
+Each PPF function takes a single numeric input and maps from the interval [0, 1] to the desired parameter distribution value for a given parameter, and each parameter has a separate function describing its distribution.
 Note that this makes the assumption of no correlations between any of the parameter values (a future version may implement an experimental design where there are such parameter correlations).
 Once the design is initialized, a desired number of samples can be drawn from the design, returning an array holding the desired number of samples from the parameter space.